A proposed bill would ban fluoride in drinking water, data shows areas with more fluoride in water have better dental health

 How much fluoride is in your water supply?

 Fluoride is a form of fluorine, which is the thirteenth most abundant element in the Earth’s crust.
 Because of this, many public water supplies across Oklahoma report natural fluoride in their drinking water.
-Across the state’s non-fluoridated public water supplies, natural fluoride concentrations range from 0.01 µg/L in Haskell to 0.59 µg/L in Elk City.
+Across the state’s non-fluoridated public water supplies, natural fluoride concentrations range from 0.01 mg/L in Haskell to 0.59 mg/L in Elk City.

-In the United States, 0.7 micrograms of fluoride per liter of water is the recommended sweet spot for maximizing dental benefits without risking any negative effects.
-For reference, a particle of baking powder weighs about 1 microgram.
+In the United States, 0.7 milligrams of fluoride per liter of water is the recommended sweet spot for maximizing dental benefits without risking any negative effects.
+For reference, a grain of sand weighs about 1 milligram.
 The Environmental Protection Agency enforces a maximum limit of 4 milligrams of fluoride per liter, since that’s the concentration where fluoride can become a problem.
-That’s over 1000 times more fluoride than any Oklahoma water supply contains.

 Nowata was the first community in Oklahoma to add fluoride to its water supply in 1951.
 In 2012, the State Department of Health introduced a Community Water Fluoridation Plan to provide information for communities considering water fluoridation.